2021–22 Macedonian Football Cup

 The 2021–22 Macedonian Football Cup was the 30th season of North Macedonia's football knockout competition.
 Sileks were the defending champions, having won their third title in the previous year.

+Makedonija G.P. won the cup on 20 May 2022 with a 4–3 penalty shootout win over Sileks after a 0–0 draw, their second overall Macedonian Football Cup win.

 Competition calendar

 First round

 Matches were played on 15 and 22 September 2021.
+The finalists from the previous season (Akademija Pandev and Sileks) received byes.